The Galaxy Group Merger Origin of the Cloverleaf Odd Radio Circle System: Results and discussion

-By fitting the azimuthally averaged X-ray surface brightness profile obtained from the XMM-Newton imaging analysis with an isothermal assumption, we measure the central electron density to be $n_\mathrm{e,0}=(4.9\pm0.6)\times10^{-4}$~cm$^{-3}$.
-To compare with the similar groups, we measure the average electron density of the gas.
-Within R$_{500}$\footnote{R$_{500}$ is the overdensity radius within which the density is 500 times the critical density of the Universe at the redshift of the source.
-For this source, $M_\mathrm{500}$ is assumed to be half of $M_\mathrm{vir}$.}, we find that the average density of the gas, $(2.11\pm1.40) \times 10^{-4}$~cm$^{-3}$, similar to the typical values observed in low mass galaxy groups \citep{Bahar2024}.
-In the 0.5--2.0 keV band, the flux and luminosity of the ORC are $(1.51\pm0.12)\times10^{-13}$~erg~s$^{-1}$~cm$^{-2}$ and $(8.2\pm0.7)\times10^{41}$~erg~s$^{-1}$, respectively.
+By fitting the azimuthally averaged X-ray surface brightness profile obtained from the XMM-Newton imaging analysis, we measure the central electron density to be $n_\mathrm{e,0}=(4.9\pm0.6)\times10^{-4}$~cm$^{-3}$.
+To measure the total mass at the physically meaningful overdensity radius, R$_{500}$, defined as the radius within which the average density of the matter is 500 times the critical density of the Universe at the group's redshift, we use an isothermal IGrM average temperature of $0.74\pm0.04$~keV \citep[see][for the details of the method]{Bulbul2012}.
+Under the assumption of hydrostatic equilibrium, we find that the total mass is $(2.6\pm0.3) \times 10^{13}$~M$_{\rm sun}$ at R$_{500}$ of $446 \pm 40$~kpc.
+Using the relation R$_{500}= 0.659$~R$_{200}$ \citep[see][]{Bulbul2016}, we find that the virial radius is $\sim$680~kpc.
+We note that the assumption of an isothermal IGrM here may underestimate the M$_{500}$ uncertainty, and the current uncertainty reflects the precision of the measured electron density profile.
+Integrating the gas density over a volume encapsulated by the overdensity radius R$_{500}$ gives a gas mass of $(7.7 \pm 0.8) \times 10^{11}$~M$_{\rm sun}$.
+The fraction of gas mass to total mass yields a gas mass fraction of $0.03\pm0.003$, lower than the typical X-ray selected galaxy groups \citep{Bulbul2024, Bahar2024}.

-Although we do not have an accurate measurement of the mass of the dark matter halo from X-ray observations, taking the value of $10^{13.2}$~$M_\sun$ obtained from the galaxy group velocity dispersion measurements reported in \citet{Driver2022}, we calculate the virial radius\footnote{$\Delta_\mathrm{vir}\equiv18\pi^2+82x-39x^2$, where $x=\Omega_\mathrm{m}-1$.} to be $\sim$630~kpc.
-Corresponding gas mass and baryon fraction are $(1.15\pm0.20)\times10^{12}$~$M_\sun$ and 0.07, respectively.
-The results broadly agree with the observed gas fraction of halos in galaxy group mass range \citep{Bahar2022, YZhang2024}.
+In the 0.5--2.0~keV band, the flux and luminosity of the ORC are $(2.3\pm0.2)\times10^{-13}$~erg~s$^{-1}$~cm$^{-2}$ and $(1.3\pm0.1)\times10^{42}$~erg~s$^{-1}$ within R$_{500}$, respectively.
+We compare our luminosity and temperature measurements with the scaling relations of the eFEDS sample, including a larger number of galaxy groups, and find that the X-ray properties of the Cloverleaf system are consistent with the L$_{\rm X}-$~kT relations of the eFEDS sample given the large scatter in these low-mass, low-IGrM temperature regimes \citep{Bahar2022}.